 Maybe you first experienced the Not Your Mother’s Beach Babe Shampoo in a salon.
 It contains coconut oil and sea kelp to replenish moisture and repair your hair.
 The lovely seaside scent is appreciated by both men and women.
 And this is another shampoo that does not contain sulfates.

 Customers report that the Beach Babe formula adds texture and volume to their hair.
-It manages frizz without over-conditioning.
+It manages frizz without over-doing it.
 And it leaves their hair soft and shiny.